Only1shalom/Road-Accident-Dashboard-for-year-2021-and-2022/README.md

-# Road-Accident-Dashboard-for-year-2021-and-2022
-The Road Accident Dashboard is an interactive data visualization project designed to analyze and present road accident statistics for the years 2021 and 2022.
-The goal of this project is to provide valuable insights into accident patterns, trends, and key risk factors enabling  transportation authorities to make informed, data-driven decisions.

-# 📊 Key Insights & Requirements
+Road Accident Analysis Dashboard (2021–2022)
+🧩 Project Overview

+This project focuses on analyzing and visualizing road accident data for the years 2021 and 2022 to uncover key insights that can help improve road safety and understand accident trends.
+The analysis culminates in an interactive Power BI dashboard that highlights major KPIs, identifies patterns, and reveals correlations between accident factors such as severity, location, time, and vehicle type.

+🎯 Objectives

+The client aims to build a Road Accident Dashboard that provides actionable insights based on the following requirements:

-🧭 Primary KPIs
+Primary KPIs

-Total casualties recorded after accidents.
+Total Casualties resulting from all recorded accidents.

-Percentage of casualties based on accident severity (fatal, serious, slight).
+Casualty Percentage by Accident Severity (Fatal, Serious, Slight).

-Maximum casualties categorized by type of vehicle involved.
+Maximum Casualties by Vehicle Type.

-# ⚙️ Secondary KPIs
+Secondary KPIs

-Total casualties analyzed with respect to vehicle type.

-# 📈 Trend & Comparison Analysis
+Casualty Count by Vehicle Type.

-Monthly trend comparison between current year (2022) and previous year (2021).
+Monthly Trend Analysis comparing casualties for the current year (2022) vs. previous year (2021).

-# 🚗 Casualty Analysis

-Maximum casualties by road type (single carriageway, dual carriageway, etc.).

-Distribution of casualties by road surface (dry, wet, icy).
+Casualty Distribution by Road Type.

+Casualty Distribution by Road Surface.

-Correlation between casualties by area/location (urban/rural) and day/night conditions.
+Relationship between Casualties by Area (Urban/Rural) and Day/Night conditions.

-# STAKEHOLDERS
-Ministry of Transport

-Road Transport Department

-Police Force

-Emergency Services Department

-Road Safety Corps

-Transport Operators

-Traffic Management Agencies

-Public

-Media
+🧹 Data Cleaning

+Converted column headers to filters for easy validation and error spotting.

+Corrected inconsistent data entries, such as renaming “Fetal” to “Fatal” in the Accident Severity column.

+Verified data integrity across all columns to ensure accurate aggregation and reporting.

+⚙️ Data Processing

+To prepare the dataset for analysis:

+Extracted Month from Accident Date using:

+=TEXT(B2,"MMM")

+Extracted Year from Accident Date using:

+=TEXT(B2,"YYYY")

+Added computed columns to enable time-series comparison and yearly filtering in Power BI.

+📊 Outcome

+The final Power BI Dashboard provides a comprehensive visualization of:

+Year-over-year casualty trends.

+Insights by severity, vehicle type, and road conditions.

+Comparative casualty distributions between day/night and urban/rural areas.

+This dashboard serves as a decision-support tool to enhance road safety policies and resource allocation strategies.